 4. Assist Your Gut

 Stress and anxiety play a role in digestion.
 So managing stress is crucial when it comes to gut health.
-CBD decreases anxiety and promotes stress resilience.
+Research suggests that CBD decreases anxiety and promotes stress resilience.
 It is important for people, not just athletes try to manage daily stress as stressful days can lead to even more serious health conditions.
 CBD is definitely a great option for this.
 CBD can also help to relax the intestinal tract and reduce spasms.
 This can provide relief from digestive issues like cramps, bloating, and diarrhea.

 5. Manage Sleep Quality